Nidhi-411/vidio-vault/README.md

 { i: ip: iph: iphone: }

-new Map();
+new Map();   // for cache
+We can implement least Recently used cache also ( LRU cache).  // cache

 // Youtubes debouncing time is very less , approx har keystrok par api kar deta h
 // Flipcarts debouncing time is a bit more then yt ,  km api call krta h

+## n level nested comments

+  List inside list  && recursion -

+  ComementContainer

+  Comment - Component ( where we displayed  the icon ,  username , text )

+  CommentList - we used recursion in this component .

+  CommentData - data , text , replies(itself a Comment)